antvis/X6/packages/x6-sites/examples/gallery/index.en.md

 ---
-title: Rect
+title: Gallery
-order: 0
+order: -1
+icon: other
 redirect_from:
   - /en/examples
 ---

-- Draw rectangle.